Updated: May 7, 2021

-Cowboys who earned their spurs on television, musicians who capture the music of the Wild West and poets who write about the lonesome prairie are coming to San Angelo April 30-May 3 for the Cowboy Way Jubilee.
+Cowboys who earned their spurs on television, musicians who capture the music of the Wild West and poets who write about the lonesome prairie are coming to San Angelo July 23-26 for the Cowboy Way Jubilee.

 The three-day event at Fort Concho is like a Comic-Con® for Cowboys.
 Fans can get up close and personal with Western stars and authors and take part in workshops and demos.
 The Jubilee features old Western movies and TV series episodes, discussions, and the larger-than-life people who acted in them.
 There is cowboy music all day every day — that’s the “western” part of “Country and Western,” and special evening concerts.